-For me personally, January is all about getting our budget back under control.
+January is all about getting our budget back under control.
 The best way for me to reset the way I think about money after a month of financial gluttony is with a no-buy month.
 Today we’re sharing some tips on how to succeed in a no-buy month.

-Every year on December 26th I awake in a panic as we’ve spend the last several months in a state of excess.
-I usually get up super early, pay off our credit card and then plan out our budget for the rest of the year.
-(This isn’t quite the behemoth task it seems like because we already have our budget pretty much dialed in.)
+Every year on December 26th I wake up in a panic as we have spent the last several months in a state of excess.
+I usually get up super early, pay off our credit card, and then plan out our budget for the rest of the year.

 Then I march into the new year with a feeling of power.
 We’re going to add to our savings!
 I’m not going to overspend on vacation!
 We’re going to talk about money, and if we can afford things, and not be ashamed to say “Sorry, but that’s not in the budget for us.”

-Everyone has their own rules, but essentially a no-spend month means you’re not buying anything beyond the essentials.
+A no-spend month means you’re not buying anything beyond essentials.

 How to Curb the Urge to Spend in a No Spend Month

-Unsubscribe from promotional emails.
+- Unsubscribe from promotional emails.
 Do you need to know about the Old Navy sale every single day?
 It might be too tempting.
 Use a service like Unroll.me to quickly move all of these emails out of your inbox.

-Stay Motivated to Succeed on Your No Buy Mission!
+Stay Motivated to Succeed on Your No Buy Challenge

-Find a no-spend buddy.
+- Find a no-spend buddy.
 Having an accountability partner will help you stay on track.
-Whether it’s someone on-call to listen to your texts about how much this sucks, or someone to share your daily success with, everything is more fun with a friend.
+Whether it’s someone on-call to listen to read your texts about how much this sucks or someone to share your daily success with.
+Everything is more fun with a friend.

 How to Avoid Defaulting to Take Out for Dinner

-Meal Planning is your friend!
-If you have a plan for dinner, you’re much less likely to order a last minute pizza.
+- Meal planning.
+If you have a plan for breakfast, lunch, or dinner, you’re much less likely to order a last minute pizza.

-Also, grocery pickup or delivery is a great way to keep impulse purchases at bay!
-You also have a chance to review your total at the end before placing your order.
-Remove anything from your cart that puts you over budget.
+- Grocery pickup (or delivery, if delivery is free) is a great way to keep impulse purchases from happening.
+You will have a chance to review your total before placing your order allowing you to remove anything from the cart that puts you over budget.

 Don’t Forget to Have Fun!

-Don’t completely deprive yourself.
+- Don’t completely deprive yourself.
 It’s easy to get frustrated and think that you can’t do anything fun all month, but really it’s time to get creative.
 Invite a friend over for coffee and muffins that you’ve baked, rather than meeting for breakfast.
 Stream a movie and make popcorn at home.
-Keep cookie dough in the freezer (even store-bought is fine!) for the occasional treat.

 Not Spending is a Mental Game